The Sayre Farm

 Sayre students learn about forest ecology & agroforestry raising shiitake mushrooms on the wooded areas of the Sayre Farm.
 Lower, middle, & upper schoolers work together to select, harvest, & inoculate oak logs with mushroom spawn, then harvest the tasty gourmet fungi to share with our local community!

 Sayre Farm Middle School students raise peppers and blackberries from which they make blackberry jam, hot pepper jellies, and pickled jalapeños.
-These products are marketed to Sayre parents at the Fall Festival.
+These products are marketed to Sayre parents every year at the Fall Festival.

-A variety of heirloom and hybrid pumpkins and gourds are planted each May by second- and fourth-graders to be harvested and prepped in the fall by these same students.
+A variety of heirloom and hybrid pumpkins and gourds are planted each May by second and fourth graders.
+Once harvested, the vegetables are prepped in the fall by the same students.
 Products made by students include roasted pumpkin seeds for use on the Buttery’s salad bar and pumpkin bread and pies.
-We even sold some puree to Sav for the Fall 2015 Feeder's Cup food truck competition during the Breeder's Cup.
+We even sold some puree to Sav's Grill & West African Cuisine for the Fall 2015 Feeder's Cup food truck competition during the Breeder's Cup.
 He won best dessert for his pumpkin ice cream and acknowledged Sayre for providing the puree!
-Our bountiful harvest of pumpkins and gourds decorates the Fall Festival and Sayre's campus, is given away to Sayre families, and is used in art projects.
+Our bountiful harvest of pumpkins and gourds decorate the Fall Festival, Sayre's campus, used in art projects, and is given away to Sayre families.